ANOTHER EFFECT OF SUGAR

 DO IF YOU RECOGNIZE YOURSELF IN THIS POST?

 Although there might be any number of people dealing with the situations discussed in today's post who could use some help from a FUNCTIONAL MEDICINE SPECIALIST, the truth is, many of you --- probably the majority of you --- maybe even the vast majority of you --- can start solving this crisis on your own.
 And here's the doubly cool part of all this.
-I've given you the general protocol free of charge (HERE) for helping resolve the behind-the-scenes inflammation.
+I've given you a generic protocol free of charge (HERE) for helping resolve the behind-the-scenes inflammation.
 Getting started might be the hardest thing you've ever done, but after a week or two, it gets easier.
 Stick with it and you may even end up with results like THIS.